Dragon Ball Z: Extreme Butōden: Reception

-Extreme Butōden currently has a score of 60/100 on Metacritic.
 Destructoid awarded it a score of 5 out of 10, saying "It's a competent fighter with nice sprite work, but it also does very little interesting with narrative presentation, combat mechanics, or gameplay modes."

 The game sold 74,660 copies within its first week of release in Japan.
 By the end of the year, it had sold 150,989 copies in Japan.